-The first-ever pair of Air Jordans were released to the public on April 1st, 1985, following a partnership between Nike and now world-famous basketball icon Michael Jordan.
+The first-ever pair of Air Jordans were released on April 1st, 1985, following a partnership between Nike and now world-famous basketball icon Michael Jordan.

-Despite the fact he was just a rookie at the time, Nike offered MJ an impressive 5-year deal.
-While at this point the brand was better known for making track footwear, they were also exploring new running shoe technology and the first pair of Jordans made their debut on the court in 1984, named the Air Jordan 1s, and were game-changers from the get-go.
+Although he was just a rookie then, Nike offered MJ an impressive 5-year deal.
+While the brand was better known for making track footwear at this point, they were also exploring new running shoe technology, and the first pair of Jordans debuted on the court in 1984, named the Air Jordan 1s, and were game-changers from the get-go.

 In 1986, the Air Jordan II was released, followed by the III in 1988, at which point the Nike Swoosh was replaced with the Jumpman logo—Michael Jordan, airborne.

 Today, you can pick up a pair of Air Jordans for around $145 on average.
 But you could easily pay a lot more.
-MJ’s first-ever Air Jordans sold for $560,000 at auction in 2020, for example.
-The most expensive Jordans (and the most expensive sneakers) ever, however, are Drake’s custom OVO X Air Jordans, made of solid gold and worth $2 million.
+MJ’s first-ever Air Jordans sold for $560,000 at auction in 2020.
+More recently, a pair of ‘Bred’ Air Jordan 13s worn by Michael Jordan during Game 2 of the 1998 NBA Final fetched $2.2 million at an auction in 2023.
+They’ve set the record for the most expensive Jordans (and the most expensive sneakers) ever, eclipsing Drake’s previous record with his custom OVO X Air Jordans, made of solid gold and worth $2 million.

 What makes Air Jordans so unique?
 What specific details make all Jordans iconic and recognizable?

 Patent leather is a common addition to many Jordans, a feature specifically requested by Michael Jordan himself.
-He wanted a shoe he could wear with a suit as well as on the court.
+He wanted a shoe he could wear with a suit and on the court.

 Nike’s Zoom Air technology is also found in most Jordans, boosting responsiveness, decreasing pronation, and offering that quick-off-the-ground feel that top basketball players depend on.

-Other features you might find on Jordans include a removable shroud or gaiter—used to conceal the laces for a dressier vibe—and a carbon fiber shank plate for support and stability.
+Other features on Jordans include a removable shroud or gaiter—used to conceal the laces for a dressier vibe—and a carbon fiber shank plate for support and stability.

-With so many models on offer, it can be hard to choose the right pair of Air Jordans.
+With so many models on offer, choosing the right pair of Air Jordans can be hard.
 There’s the question of aesthetics, of course, but also athletic performance.

 How technically advanced do you want your Michael Jordan shoes to be?
 Or are you more interested in retro Jordans with cool vintage flair?

-If you want something you can wear to formal occasions, seek out collaborations between the Jordan brand and high-fashion brands, such as Dior, Off-White, LA men’s boutique Union, or fashion stylist and blogger, Aleali May.
+If you want something you can wear to formal occasions, seek collaborations between the Jordan and high-fashion brands, such as Dior, Off-White, LA men’s boutique Union, or fashion stylist and blogger Aleali May.

 If you want a pair of authentic and old-school Jordans, look for retro variations on the classics, such as the Air Jordan 1 Retro Chicago or 5 Fire Red Retro OG.

-The most high-performing Air Jordan at the moment is the Jordan 35, featuring the latest sneaker technology, such as an eclipse plate for high energy return, as well as a Zoom Air sole.
+The most high-performing Air Jordan at the moment is the Jordan 35, featuring the latest sneaker technology, such as an eclipse plate for high energy return and a Zoom Air sole.

 Frequently asked questions about Jordans

 The most popular Jordans are the Air Jordan 1s, the original Jordan shoe in the line.
 They were the first to become a worldwide pop culture phenomenon.
-With their straightforward yet iconic styling and superlative functionality, they’re real winners.
+They’re real winners with their straightforward yet iconic styling and superlative functionality.

 The top-selling Jordans include the Air Jordan 1 ‘Black Toe’, the Air Jordan 1 ‘Chicago’, the Air Jordan 1 Retro High OG Bordeaux, and the Air Jordan Mid Bred 1, a mid-top in a black and red colorway, originally banned by the NBA.

-The best Jordans to buy right now include the Air Jordan 35, introduced in 2020—a serious high-performing basketball sneaker.
+Right now, the best Jordans to buy include the Air Jordan 35, introduced in 2020—a serious high-performing basketball sneaker.
 For street-style appeal, the best Jordans include fashion collaborations such as the Off-White x Air Jordan 4.

 MJ’s favorite Jordan shoe is the Air Jordan 11 Concord.
-The Jordan shoe is known for its innovative aesthetics, including patent leather that meant MJ could wear it for formal occasions.
-The sports star wore it for the entirety of the 1995-1996 season.
+The Jordan shoe is known for its innovative aesthetics, including patent leather that MJ could wear for formal occasions.
+The sports star wore it for the 1995-1996 season.